shaqduggan/shaqduggan/README.md

 <br>
 <h1> Tools I use </h1>
 <p>
-I use Java, Kotlin, Android, Python, SQL, PHP, and JavaScript.
+I use Kotlin, Java, JavaScript, Python, and SQL.
 I also have credentials in AWS cloud computing, including the AWS Academy Graduate and the AWS Certified Cloud Practitioner certifications.
 I'm passionate about learning and adapting to new technologies and challenges.

 Feel free to reach out if you want to connect or learn more about my work.
 </p>